FezzedOne/epsilon-rp/Server rules.md

 -   **Playing the rules game, making frivolous reports to staff and other abusive behaviour are not tolerated.**
 -   **If staff say there's an issue, there's an issue.
 Don't play games over this.**
 -   Try to use good spelling and grammar on the Discord and server.
 In-character affectations, such as accents, lisps and writing styles, are perfectly fine and even encouraged, as long as they aren't intentionally obnoxious in an out-of-character manner.
--   It is recommended that you use SI/metric units here.
-Imperial/customary measurements (e.g., feet, inches, pounds) in roleplay sheets will be converted to metric by staff.
+-   It's recommended that you have at least a basic understanding of metric/SI units.
+Unconverted imperial/customary measurements (e.g., feet, inches, pounds) in roleplay sheets will have a metric conversion supplied by staff.

 Starbound server rules
 ----------------------